g3

 Rev. Kusala Bhikshu / Buddhist

 Lives and works at the International Buddhist Meditation Center in the Korea town section of Los Angeles.
 He cares for the Center’s animals leads a weekly discussion group and a twice weekly meditation group.
 He continues to give presentations at local high schools, colleges, and churches on basic Buddhism and social action.
-Kusala is the web-master for International Buddhist Meditation Center and his own sites: Kusala.info, UrbanDharma.org, DharmaTalks.info, BuddhaBooks.info.
+Kusala is the web-master of his own site: Kusala.org.
 He is Buddhist Chaplain for the University Religious Conference at UCLA and director of the University Buddhist Association at UCLA with an on-campus Buddhist Club that meets weekly at the UCLA Catholic Center.

 Rev. Eko Little / Buddhist